Dan Kelly (musician): 2004–2008: Dan Kelly and the Alpha Males and other bands

 Best Adult Contemporary Album and for Breakthrough Artist-Album.

 Kelly said "The songs were basically taken from jokes said around the kitchen table and they all referenced my flatmates.
 We were slightly mad back then.
 The songs are still pretty gag-heavy but we didn't want the album to be a joke.
 I didn't want to be a joke writer, a comedy writer, that's a whole different world – I didn't want to hang out with comedians the rest of my life."
 He performed in his uncle's band, Paul Kelly and the Boon Companions, recording on the 2004 album, Ways & Means.

 In 2005, Liddiard and Carlyon travelled to Europe with their respective other projects, with Aaron Cupples, Dan Luscombe and Lewis Boyes joining the Alpha Males.
 The band then released an EP, Pirate Radio, in October 2005, which saw Kelly receive his second nomination for ARIA Award for Best Male Artist at the ARIA Music Awards of 2006.

 The band gained significant press coverage in mid-2006 with their single "Drunk on Election Night" – a reflection on the disillusionment many experienced during the evening of the 2004 Australian federal election.
 The song was hand picked by Neil Young to be included in his Living With War Songs of The Times.

 Their second album, Drowning in the Fountain of Youth, released in August 2006, was awarded Album of the Year by Melbourne-based music magazine Inpress.
 Kelly received his third nomination for ARIA Award for Best Male Artist at the ARIA Music Awards of 2007.
 The album was also short-listed for the 2006 J Award.

 In early 2007, Kelly announced his backing band, the Alpha Males, were to disband for an undecided amount of time to allow the individual members to focus on other projects, a pertinent example being the addition of Dan Luscombe to the line up of The Drones.
 Kelly again joined his uncle, performing on his 2007 album, Stolen Apples and subsequent national tour, and has often returned to his touring band since.

-2008: Dan Kelly and the Ukeladies
+Kelly also played in Stardust Five, a five-piece surf rock and pop band formed in Melbourne in 2005.
+Other members of the band were Paul Kelly, Dan Luscombe, Peter Luscombe, and Bill MacDonald.

 In 2008 Kelly teamed up with Melbourne faux Hawaiian duo, The Ukeladies, to release "The S.U.V Song", undertaking a number of headline shows and support shows with Augie March, in October and November 2008.